edkelly303/elm-any-type-forms/README.md

 * The types of the forms it generates are complex and weird-looking.
 * The type signatures of some of the functions in the `Control` module are quite terrifying.
 * The implementation is very complex, undocumented, and difficult to understand.
-* There are a few known bugs - see "Known bugs and future work" at the end of this README.

 # Getting started